-Open any newspaper or news magazine – online or in print – and within minutes of reading its contents, one starts to get overwhelmed and nervous with the negative and unsettling information that is reported.
+Open any newspaper or news magazine – online or in print – and within minutes of reading its contents, one starts to get overwhelmed.
+It is nervous with the negative and unsettling information that reports.
 The ugliness, the widespread violence, the lack of justice, disappearing jobs, the political theatrics, the effects of climate change and the general absence of uplifting or inspiring stories, leave one cold and worried.
 I’m sure you’ve experienced this.
 So do millions of people around the globe – irrespective of where they live.

 All these factors – and the shifting of focus on all things unpleasant – contribute greatly to magnifying and enhancing our angst and sense of helplessness

-However, as humans we all wish to live our lives in ways that are fulfilling, joyful, creative, productive and peaceful.
-We want to love, and be loved.
-We want to live in harmony with others, celebrate life’s gifts, ensure that human societies are places where everyone is involved, safe and active, with justice prevailing for all.
+However, as humans, we all wish to live our lives in ways that are fulfilling, joyful, creative, productive and peaceful.
+We want to love and loved it.
+Also, We want to live in harmony with others, celebrate life’s gifts, ensure that human society place where everyone is involved, safe and active, with justice prevailing for all.
 We also wish to enjoy the great bounties that our beautiful planet makes available for humans and animals alike.

-What news providers rarely report, and something that we too take for granted, is the fact that Life’s own wonderful and intelligent processes are continuously ensuring our well-being.
-Seeds planted in fertile ground sprout to feed the world, while trees and shrubs, which provide fruits, resources and wood, also ensure that they keep the levels of oxygen in the atmosphere at the right levels.
-The tides in the oceans and the seasons come with a dependable regularity, and our own beautiful planet gives us days and nights to work and to feel rejuvenated.
+What news providers rarely report, and something that we too take for granted is the fact that Life’s own wonderful.
+And intelligent processes are continuously ensuring our well-being.
+Seeds planted in fertile ground sprout to feed the world.
+While trees and shrubs, which provide fruits, resources, and wood, also ensure that they keep the levels of oxygen in the atmosphere at the right levels.
+The tides in the oceans and the seasons come with dependable regularity.
+Our own beautiful planet gives us days and nights to work and to feel rejuvenated.

-As individuals, citizens, employees, followers, teachers, leaders, change-agents, facilitators, story-tellers, artists, musicians, chefs, or whatever we may have chosen to be, and in whichever spaces we use our gifts to serve, there are three essential things that we all need to do, to manifest the kind of world that would fulfil our desires for peace, tranquillity and prosperity for all.
+As individuals, citizens, employees, followers, teachers, leaders, change-agents, facilitators, storytellers, artists, musicians, chefs, or whatever we may have chosen to be, and in whichever spaces we use our gifts to serve, there are three essential things that we all need to do.
+We need to manifest the kind of world that would fulfill our desires for peace, tranquillity, and prosperity for all.